rcardin/rcardin.github.io/_drafts/the-secret-life-of-objects.markdown

     - oop
 summary: "I was in the world of software development for a bit now, and if I understood a single thing is that programming is not a simple affair.
 And, Object-Oriented programming is even less easier.
 The idea that I had of what an object is immediatly after I ended the University is very far from the idea I have now.
 Last week I came across a blog post -Goodbye, Object Oriented Programming-.
 After having read it, I fully understand how easily Object-Oriented programming can be misundestood at many level.
 I am not saying that I have the last answer to milion dollar question, but I will try to give a different perspective of my undestanding of Object-Oriented programming."
 social-share: true
-social-title: "The Secret Life of Objects"
+social-title: "The Secret Life of Objects: Information Hiding"
 social-tags: "OOP, design, Programming"
 math: true
 ---